rmorabia/sophi-li.github.io/src/pages/posts/2020-05-21-2020-javascript-fetch-api-with-nasa-api/index.md

 date: '2020-05-21'
 title: 'How to Use the JavaScript Fetch API to Get Data from the NASA APOD API'
 tags: ['javascript', 'api']
-excerpt: ''
+category: 'code'
 ---

 Working with APIs is a large part of software development.
 And part of that is fetching data from an API!

 This tutorial walks us through how to use the Fetch API to get data from the NASA Astronomy Picture of the Day (APOD) API and display it on our browser.
 To keep things simple, we're using only vanilla JavaScript.

 If you're interested in learning how to use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) or how to work with the [NASA APOD API](https://api.nasa.gov/), this tutorial might be what you're looking for.

 I highly recommend coding along (not copying and pasting) while going through this tutorial to drill these concepts in and build your muscle memory.